gardener/gardener/docs/usage/shoot_credentials_rotation.md

 All of the certificates are valid for 10 years.
 Since it requires adaptation for the consumers of the `Shoot`, there is no automatic rotation and **it is the responsibility of the end-user to regularly rotate the CA certificates.**

-> Note that the CA rotation can only be triggered if the `ShootCARotation` feature gate is enabled.

 The rotation happens in three stages (see also [GEP-18](../proposals/18-shoot-CA-rotation.md) for the full details):

 - In stage one, new CAs are created and added to the bundle (together with the old CAs).
 Client certificates are re-issued immediately.